-The China and International Peace and Security Project aims to advance contemporary China studies with a particular emphasis on China’s role and impact in global, non-traditional and transnational security.
+The China and Global Security Project aims to advance peace and security studies with a particular emphasis on China’s role and impact in global, non-traditional and transnational security.

-The Project undertakes research that combines SIPRI's long-standing focus on traditional security issues with an in-depth study of China's evolving international relations to understand the drivers which shape Chinese views and policies as an emerging global power.
-Our aim is to:
+The Project undertakes research that combines SIPRI's long-standing focus on traditional security issues with an in-depth study of China's evolving foreign and security policies.

 - Maritime security in Northeast and Southeast Asia

 - China’s naval modernization and maritime law-enforcement agencies

 - China and security in greater Central Asia after the withdrawal of NATO from Afghanistan

 China’s export control system, arms control and non-proliferation